Keerom Regency

 Keerom Regency is one of the regencies (kabupaten) in the Papua Province of Indonesia.
-It was formed from the eastern districts then within Jayapura Regency with effect from 12 November 2002.
-It covers an area of 9,365 km^{2}, and had a population of 48,536 at the 2010 Census and 61,623 at the 2020 Census; the official estimate as at mid 2022 was 63,499 (comprising 33,403 males and 30,096 females).
+It was formed from the eastern districts then within Jayapura Regency with effect from 12 November 2002, and is thus the most eastern of the regencies within the province of Papua, bordering with the nation of Papua New Guinea to the east.
+It covers an area of 9,365 km^{2}, and had a population of 48,536 at the 2010 Census and 61,623 at the 2020 Census; the official estimate as at mid 2024 was 74,332 (comprising 39,105 males and 35,227 females).
 The regency's administrative centre is at the town of Waris.

 Keerom Regency is located in the border area between Indonesia and Papua New Guinea, in Papua Province.
-It borders Green River Rural LLG and Amanab Rural LLG of Sandaun Province (in Papua New Guinea) to the east, Highland Papua Province to the south and Jayapura Regency to the west, while to the north it is separated from the coast by Muara Tami and Abepura Districts of the city of Jayapura.
+It borders Green River Rural LLG and Amanab Rural LLG of Sandaun Province (in Papua New Guinea) to the east, Highland Papua Province to the south and Jayapura Regency to the west, while to the north it is separated from the coast by Muara Tami and Abepura Districts of the city of Jayapura (Muara Tami District provides the outlet to the Pacific Ocean of the rivers originating in Keerom Regency).